 In July 2015, the FASB issued ASU No. 2015-11, "Inventory (Topic 330): Simplifying the Measurement of Inventory," which simplifies the subsequent measurement of inventory by requiring inventory to be measured at the lower of cost and net realizable value.
-This ASU is effective for us January 1, 2016 and is not expected to have a material impact on our results of operations, financial position or cash flow.
+This ASU is effective for us January 1, 2017.
+This ASU is not expected to have a material impact on our results of operations, financial position, or cash flows.